 KAE is only able to offer a student one concession per enrolment.
 This is the same policy when enrolling online, in our centres or via the telephone.
-The only exception to this is when using a specific promotion and the exception is indicated.
-For example, a Club60 discount code that has been earned can be used in conjunction with a concession.
+Concessions cannot be used in conjunction with discounts.

 For further information please download our concessions guide, speak to your local adult education centre or call us on 03000 41 22 22*.

 If you wish to claim the Hearing Impaired or Family of Hearing Impaired concession for a Sign Language or Lip Reading course, you must enrol by calling 03000 41 22 22* or go to one of our centres.
 This concession is not available via the KAE website.

 All enrolments are subject to final verification and approval by KAE.
 Should the concession selected not meet our terms, you will be contacted so that your enrolment may be corrected.
 You will be asked to pay for any course fees where concessions are not permitted.